asconix/rfcs/rfcs/0057-secrets-for-services.md

 of scope to ensure other properties of the secret store, such as encryption at rest and so forth.

-The main idea here is to allow for flexibility in the way secrets are actually delivered to the system while providing a consistent and unintrusive mechanism that could be applied widely across the service modules that does not require large big-bang code-changes and allows for a gradual transition of nixos services.
+The main idea here is to allow for flexibility in the way secrets are delivered to the system while providing a simple mechanism that can allow be easy to integrate with and allow for a gradual adoption.

 # Detailed design
 [design]: #detailed-design